Shelob9/react-wordpress-testing/content/testing-react-apps/3-unit-testing-react.md

 ### Testing React Events

 We could use React Test Render's `act()` function for these tests.
-Instead, we'll use a higher-level tool tool that takes away most of the complexity of interacting with rendered React components.
+Instead, we'll use a higher-level tool that takes away most of the complexity of interacting with rendered React components.
 We'll use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
 Testing Library's React implimentation allows us to select nodes from the rendered app, like a user would, and make assertions about them or take actions, such as fireing change events, with them.

 #### Install React Testing Library